sherobbedmyboots/malkoo/Templates/Debugging A Windows Program.md

 First let’s take a look at all the function calls detected by the debugger in the goteam.exe module.

-Make sure you’re in the goteam.exe module, then Right Click à Search For à Current Module à Intermodular Calls
+Make sure you’re in the goteam.exe module, then Right Click --> Search For --> Current Module --> Intermodular Calls

 We see it calls scanf which is a function that gets input from the user.
-Let’s set a breakpoint there by Right Click à Toggle Breakpoint  on that address
+Let’s set a breakpoint there by Right Click --> Toggle Breakpoint  on that address

 The address should now be highlighted in red: